 "I researched this mission at the Tokyo Defense archives.
 The following Japanese aircraft attacked: 11 Rufes (one aborted) of 802nd Kōkūtai, 20 Zeros of the 252nd Kōkūtai and 9 Zeros of the 204th Kōkūtai.
 A total of 39 Japanese aircraft."

-Returning from the mission, the three remaining P-38s were short on fuel from excessive maneuvering during combat.
-All three ditched near the Russell Islands and the three pilots survived unhurt: P-38G pilot Cramer (rescued), P-38G pilot Lockridge (rescued) and P-38G pilot Morton (rescued).
+Returning from the mission, the three remaining P-38s were short on fuel from excessive maneuvering during the air combat and all three ditched near the Russell Islands and the three pilots survived unhurt: P-38G pilot Cramer (rescued), P-38G pilot Lockridge (rescued) and P-38G pilot Morton (rescued).

 Thanks to Paul A. Roales and Edward Rogers for additional research and analysis

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|